saurabh-nagaich/BASIC_BLOG_APP/README.md

 I complete this under 4hr

-you can create, edit, like & delete blogs, and more importantly you can read also
+you can create, edit, like & delete blogs, and more importantly you can read also😛

 In this App I used Redux as a globel store